Ryo-N7/Ryo-N7.github.io/_posts/2017-09-10-sakura-bloom.md

 <img src="../assets/2017-09-10-sakura-bloom_files/unnamed-chunk-10-1.png" style="display: block; margin: auto;" />

 Better! but does not look good on a drab grey background...
 So let's add a background image!
 We can do this by utilizing a variety of packages to download an image from the internet and place a ggplot on top of it.
-All of this can be done inside a custom function (original source: http://nandeshwar.info/quotes/little-silly-fun-r/).
+All of this can be done inside a custom function ([original source](http://nandeshwar.info/quotes/little-silly-fun-r/).

 In this custom function we will: